 As soon as you decide on a strong USP, make sure that everyone knows about it.
 Include it in every ad, message, email, social media post, and landing page.
 Put it on your business card, flyers, postcards, and brochures.
 List it on banners and signage.
 Instruct your entire team to use your USP to compel customers to choose your services and products over your competitors.

-Testing Your USP
+Testing Your Unique Selling Proposition

 If you’re undecided on which is the best of your draft USPs, then try these ideas: